Panasonic S1H vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the S1H and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the S1H does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the S1H and A9 II can be found, respectively, in the Panasonic S1H Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic S1H or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.